Staking & Restaking: Risks and Rewards

 4) Core risks to understand

-- Regulatory / jurisdictional risk: Rules differ by country and can change.
+- Regulatory/jurisdiction risk: Tax treatment and securities analysis differ by country and can change.

 5) What is Restaking?
 Benefits & extra risks